eProsima/FIROS2/README.md

 ![http://www.eprosima.com](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcSd0PDlVz1U_7MgdTe0FRIWD0Jc9_YH-gGi0ZpLkr-qgCI6ZEoJZ5GBqQ)

 *eProsima FIROS2* is an application that allows intercommunication between ROS2 and NGSIv2 protocol.
-Since *FIROS2* is powered by *eProsima Transformation and Routing Services* it makes possible the creation of bidirectional communication bridges with customized routing, mapping between input and output attributes or data modification between ROS2 and NGSIv2 from FIWARE-Orion contextBroker.
+Since *FIROS2* is powered by *eProsima Integration Services* it makes possible the creation of bidirectional communication bridges with customized routing, mapping between input and output attributes or data modification between ROS2 and NGSIv2 from FIWARE-Orion contextBroker.

 ```plantuml
 @startuml